iamdonovan/iamdonovan.github.io/docs/teaching/ml-crash-course/index.rst

 - deep learning

-Before moving on to the :doc:`practicals<exercises/index>` below, be sure to visit the :doc:`setup<setup/index>` page to make sure that you have the software and materials set up in order to get started.
+Before moving on to the :doc:`practicals<exercises/index>` below, be sure to visit the :doc:`setup<setup>` page to make sure that you have the software and materials set up in order to get started.

 +---------+-------------------------+--------------------------------+
 | session | theme                   | exercise topic(s)              |